Often-times music enthusiasts ask me, what is the difference between mixing and mastering?

 The third process in audio mixing is adding effects to the tracks.

-But the most common effect are reverb, delay, compressor, equalizer, and limiter.
+The most common effect are reverb, delay, compressor, equalizer, and limiter.
 These 5 effects are a must for any mix engineer.
 Without these effects, they can’t obtain the required mix quality.

 Where reverb, delay, etc add wetness to the vocals and instruments, dynamics effects such as compressor, limiter, and equalizer enhance the dynamics of the audio.